Bessemer process

 The Bessemer process was the first inexpensive industrial process for the mass production of steel from molten pig iron before the development of the open hearth furnace.
-The key principle is removal of impurities from the iron by oxidation with air being blown through the molten iron.
-The oxidation also raises the temperature of the iron mass and keeps it molten.
+The key principle is removal of impurities and undesired elements, primarily excess carbon contained in the pig iron by oxidation with air being blown through the molten iron.
+Oxidation of the excess carbon also raises the temperature of the iron mass and keeps it molten.

-Related decarburizing with air processes had been used outside Europe for hundreds of years, but not on an industrial scale.
-One such process (similar to puddling) was known in the 11th century in East Asia, where the scholar Shen Kuo of that era described its use in the Chinese iron and steel industry.
-In the 17th century, accounts by European travelers detailed its possible use by the Japanese.